ImVanillaHehe/banka_top_hs_bot/README.md

 # banka_top_hs_bot
-this bot shows rank in Hearthstone Battlegrournds
+this bot shows rank in Hearthstone Battlegrournds.
 At this stage, the bot uses json to store data.
 In the future there will be a DB.
 # how to launch bot
 1. Use gitclone to install project